There's only one answer to a cold, rainy, blustery day......

 The Tortilla Strips were regular Corn Tortillas I sliced into strips.

 After slicing, I put them in a bag and added a teaspoon or so of veggie broth with some spices and shook them up.
 This is completely optional of course but adds a bit of spice to otherwise plain corn tortillas.
-I used 1.2 tsp each of Garlic Powder, Garlic Salt, Onion Powder, Chile Powder, and Cumin.
+I used 1.2 teaspoon each of Garlic Powder, Garlic Salt, Onion Powder, Chile Powder, and Cumin.

 Bake them at 375 degrees on a cooke sheet for about 8-10 minutes.
 Toss them around a bit during baking to ensure even crisping.